 2. The need to deliver value across the entire quote-to-pay lifecycle

-• Easing the administrative burden of tasks like quoting, enrollment, data exchange and billing for both internal staff and brokers.
+Easing the administrative burden of tasks like quoting, enrollment, data exchange and billing for both internal staff and brokers.

-• Adding value to the consumer experience to support customer acquisition and retention
+Adding value to the consumer experience to support customer acquisition and retention.

 However, as we’ll see, health plans may have precious little resources remaining for this work after attending to the essentials.
+Hiring IT experts from a limited pool of talent to stand up or modify systems to meet these needs is becoming more daunting.

 3. Regulatory, compliance and data protection mandates